 It seems this paper has come to an end.
 I hope it provided some clarity about the flexing of nibs and other few odds and ends.

 Furthermore, I had expected that during writing some clarity would have occurred allowing to set suitable technical criteria providing final demarcations between standard nibs and the different characters amongst the flex‑nibs.

 At least, we have worked out a test method.
 The execution and collating of data I would like to leave someone else or a group, who has a considerable collection of fountain pens, sufficient technical interest and a passion for the job.
 If needed, I would be available for some guidance.

-You have been reading this paper (I can tell), and I can hear you say: “…and what about this, and what about that.”
-Let me know of your questions, I will add them to this paper and answer your questions to my best knowledge and ability.
+You have been reading this paper (I can tell), and I can hear you say: “…and what about this, and what about that?”
+Let me know your questions, I will add them to this paper and answer your questions to my best knowledge and ability.